carpentries-incubator/data-science-ai-senior-researchers/_episodes/02-data-science-and-ai.md

 Machine learning is already changing the way the world works.
 We can design novel architecture and quickly and cheaply ensure it will be structurally sound; your iPhone will find all photos of your kids with only a few examples; we can optimal driving directions within seconds, taking into account the current and predicted road conditions.
-It really is amazing, and only possible through breakthroughs and year-on-year advances in principles, algorithms, and computer hardware.
+It is amazing, and only possible through breakthroughs and year-on-year advances in principles, algorithms, and computer hardware.

 As a subset of Data Science, Machine Learning (ML) involves using algorithms and statistical models to extract patterns from data and make predictions based on those patterns without being explicitly programmed.
 Machine Learning makes use of data to improve computing performance on a given set of tasks, whereby ML algorithms are trained on sample data to make predictions or decisions.
 Common applications of Machine Learning algorithms include email filtering, speech recognition, and computer vision, while they are also increasingly used for task optimization and efficiency in agriculture and medicine.
 In biomedical research, Machine Learning has been described to accelerate research in areas such as viral infection, cardiovascular disease, and breast cancer.
-Analysing large datasets and identifying patterns that can help researchers better understand disease mechanisms and develop new treatments.
+Analysing large datasets and identifying patterns can help researchers better understand disease mechanisms and develop new treatments.
 Applications of ML algorithms include image and speech recognition, fraud detection, and natural language processing.

 Subsets of ML can be grouped into 4 different types of machine learning:

-1) **Supervised Learning:** Training a model on labeled data, the correct output is known, to make predictions on new, unseen data.
+1) **Supervised Learning:** Training a model on labelled data, where the correct output is known, to make predictions on new, unseen data.
 Examples: classification and regression tasks.

 2) **Unsupervised Learning:** Training a model on unlabeled data, the correct output is unknown, to find patterns or structure in the data.